-Students who have completed our Python 103 and Python Perfect series will now apply their knowledge in our in-depth electives by choosing an area which interests them.
+Students who have completed the Python Foundation classes (Python 101, 102, and 103) and Python Perfect series can now apply their knowledge in our in-depth electives by choosing an area which interests them.
 From Artificial Intelligence to Data Analytics, Game development and more, a smorgasbord of choices await our coding connoisseurs.
 Students may complete the courses here in any sequence they like.

 Big data is now the buzzword.
 The advent of Internet and availability of cheap data storage had caused an explosion of data.
 Governments and Corporations are constantly looking into turning these data into information and finally into decisions.
 Having the skills to develop algorithm to process, analyse and manipulate data is now highly valued.

 In this course, students will first be introduced to the fundamentals of database design.
 Students will learn about the relational database model and apply design principles to create databases applicable to real life situations.
 Students will combine SQLite, a popular database engine module in Python, with other Python modules they have learnt to perform data processing and analytics.
 They will see the application of this skills in areas such as Finance, Bioinformatics, Supply Chain and Marketing.

 Ever wondered how Siri was programmed?
 Want to learn about the self-driving cars which is poised to replace all drivers in the world?
 Students will learn the fundamentals of Artificial Intelligence and Machine Learning.
 How it is possible to make computers learn.
 How we model learning and how we can develop a simple AI.

 In this course, students will learn the fundamental components that makes an Artificial Intelligence.
 Students will be introduced to Machine Learning concepts, the statistical techniques to give computer systems the ability to “learn” with data.
 Students will use Pandas, a popular module in Python used for data analysis and machine learning, to analyse real world data and train their own basic learning system.